Von-Puffelen/van-gogh/README.md

 written for efficiency but for readability and consistency.
 The reason why I started this project is because I wanted to have more experience in open source software and programming in the C language.
 I don't have a consistent product vision and my idea for this project is very vague.
-I did this on purpose so that I will focus more on programming than actually planning this project.
-In the past, I have continuously created new projects and ended them, because I over plan the whole process.
-So I'll go outside of my comfort zone and just start working on "something".
+But the goal for now is creating a mathmatical animation engine and learning how to program an graphics card using the OpenGL API.
 I do accept merge requests and ideas from other people so if you are searching for a project to work on or improve your skills then I greatly appreciate your help.

 > **Note**: This project uses the GPL-3.0 license, if you make any changes please state
 > these in the [docs/CHANGELOG](https://github.com/Von-Puffelen/van-gogh/blob/main/docs/CHANGELOG-2022)